Light metal

 A light metal is any metal of relatively low density.
 These may be pure elements, but more commonly are metallic alloys.
 Lithium and then potassium are the two lightest metallic elements.

-Magnesium, aluminium and titanium alloys are light metals of significant commercial importance.
-Their densities of 1.7, 2.7 and 4.5 g/cm^{3} range from 19 to 56% of the densities of other structural metals, such as iron (7.9) and copper (8.9).
+The elements magnesium, aluminium and titanium alloys are light metals of significant commercial importance.
+Their densities of 1.7, 2.7 and 4.5 g/cm^{3} range from 19 to 56% of the densities of other structural metals, such as iron (7.9 g/cm^{3}) and copper (8.9 g/cm^{3}).